 It’s no secret that there’s been an explosion of wireless products over the last few years.
 With phone manufacturers ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
 And it’s terrible.
 I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
-Recently I dug out the 1MORE Triple Driver In-Ear from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.
+Recently I dug out the 1MORE Triple Driver In-Ear from storage to give it the full review treatment.
+After two weeks of testing, I can easily recommend this set of buds.